 Cave of the Crystals or Giant Crystal Cave (Cueva de los Cristales) is a cave connected to the Naica Mine 300 metres (980 ft) below the surface in Naica, Chihuahua, Mexico. (thahanks Beja von Bis) Continue reading →

 Mimi Berlin’s Circus legends came to life!
-Meet them in the photoseries by Wendelien Daan.
+Meet the Headless Girls in the photoseries and the short movie ‘Conversations 1 ‘at in the park’ made by Daan/Jansen at Mimi Berlin.

-Dutch Photographer Wendelien Daan and Mimi Berlin collaborated on the photo series ‘Headless Girls’.
-They imagined two women who used to work being a circus act in the 20th century.
-These “Headless Girls” meet again, after decades, at a park.
+Dutch duo Daan / Jansen collaborated on the photo series ‘Headless Girls’ for Mimi Berlin.
+They imagined two women who used to work being a circus act in the beginning of the 20th century.
+These “Headless Girls” meet again after decades, at a park, to have a conversation about the past.